 How Amazon EKS Brings Best of Kubernetes and Amazon Web Services

-The Amazon Elastic Container Service for Kubernetes (Amazon EKS,) which was launched at AWS re:Invent in December last year, is going to become generally available soon.
-Amazon took about six months to ensure that the managed Kubernetes service is ready to deal with production deployments.
+The Amazon Elastic Container Service for Kubernetes (Amazon EKS), launched at AWS re:Invent in December last year, is going to become generally available soon.
+Amazon took about six months to ensure that the managed Kubernetes for AWS service is ready to deal with production deployments.
 Since the announcement, the Amazon EKS team has been busy integrating some of the core features of AWS with Kubernetes.

-AWS is already home for a sizeable number of Kubernetes clusters running production workloads.
+Amazon Web Services is already home to a sizeable number of Kubernetes clusters running production workloads.
 Kops, the open source deployment is a big hit with the community.
-It is used by many customers to rapidly provision a multi-node Kubernetes cluster in Amazon EC2.
+It is used by many customers to provision a multi-node Kubernetes cluster in Amazon EC2 rapidly.
 Kops does a pretty decent job in applying deployment best practices to clusters running in production.
 The expectation from Amazon EKS is that it beats the experience and performance of clusters deployed through Kops.